Crash Team Racing: Development and release

 Development of Crash Team Racing started as an original intellectual property with block-headed characters.
 Naughty Dog pitched the title to Sony, to which Sony agreed after Naughty Dog showed willingness in making the title a Crash game.
 Sony made a deal with copyright owner Universal Interactive to publish the game.
 The game could have had original characters in case the deal did not come through.
 Naughty Dog began production on Crash Team Racing after the completion of Crash Bandicoot 2: Cortex Strikes Back; the game engine for Crash Team Racing was created at the same time Crash Bandicoot: Warped was produced.
 Development took place over the course of eight months on a budget of $2.4 million by a team of 16–18 staff.
 The characters of the game were designed by Charles Zembillas and Joe Pearson, who designed the characters of the last three installments of the series.
+Bob Rafei led concept development, art direction, environment modeling and vertex lighting, cinematic animations and layouts.
 Nitros Oxide was originally a mad scientist obsessed with speed who plotted to speed up the entire world until the end of time.
 However, having exhausted human, animal, machine, and various combinations for Crash Bandicoot bosses in the past, it was decided to have Nitros Oxide be an otherworldly character.
 The original "speed up the world" plot is referenced in a promotional comic (written by Glenn Herdling and drawn by Neal Sternecky) featured in the Winter 2000 issue of Disney Adventures.